abharadva/abharadva.github.io/README.md

 ### Public-Facing Site

-- **Neo-Brutalist Theme:** A stark, functional design with high contrast, hard shadows, thick borders, and monospaced typography, built with Tailwind CSS and shadcn/ui.
+- **Neo-Brutalist Theme:** A high-contrast, raw design with thick borders, hard shadows, and a monospaced font, built with Tailwind CSS and shadcn/ui.
+- **Kinetic Typography:** Engaging animated headings on the homepage for a dynamic first impression.
 - **Fully Responsive:** Optimized for all devices, from mobile phones to desktops.
-- **Dynamic Content Sections:** "Work Experience," "Tech Stack," and "Tools" sections are all dynamically populated from the CMS and styled with the brutalist theme.
+- **Dynamic Content Sections:** All content sections like "Work Experience," "Tech Stack," and "Tools" are dynamically populated from the CMS.
 - **Full-Featured Blog:**
-  - Raw, readable article layout using Tailwind Prose.
+  - Utilitarian, readable article layout with styled code blocks.
   - Server-side rendering (SSR) for fast loads and SEO.
   - View counter for posts.